 subway, light rail

-Known as the City of the Winds, this seaside metropolis' subway is known for
+Known as the City of the Winds, perhaps the Chicago of the FSU. this seaside metropolis' subway is known for

 it's really, really bad luck and it's poor headways.
 The latter is due to a

 shortage of cars and several sections of single track.
 The former is due to

 people with bombs and bad attitudes.